-For the last two weeks of class, there will be no homework or lab assignments.
-Working in groups of three students will conceive and implement a project using the tools they have learnt during the term.
-The project will be presented to the TA during the final lab meeting during the week of 9-December.
+For the last two weeks of class, you will work on a group project.
+Working in groups of three, students will conceive of and implement a project using the tools they have learnt during the term.
+The project will be presented during the final lab meeting during the week of 9-December.

-The final project will be presented during the week of 9-Dec.
+The final project will be presented during the week of 4-May, 2020.